-Unnur Ottarsdottir received a doctor’s degree from the University of Hertfordshire in 2006, finished a master’s degree in art therapy from the Pratt Institute in 1991, and B.Ed. degree from Iceland College of Education in 1986.
+Unnur Ottarsdottir received a doctoral degree from the University of Hertfordshire in 2006, finished a master’s degree in art therapy from the Pratt Institute in 1991, and a B.Ed. degree from Iceland College of Education in 1986.
 In addition, Ottarsdottir has a BA and master’s in visual art from the Iceland University of the Arts.

 Ottarsdottir is an active researcher and academic within the Reykjavík Academy.
 She has authored peer-reviewed papers and book chapters on art educational therapy and memory drawings.
-Ottarsdottir’s research subjects are art educational therapy, art therapy for individuals who have experienced trauma, drawings and memory, as well as the relationship between contemporary art and art therapy.
+Ottarsdottir’s research subjects are art educational therapy and art therapy for individuals who have experienced trauma, drawings and memory, as well as the relationship between contemporary art and art therapy.

 Ottarsdottir has received funding for a host of projects, research and development projects.
 She is member of a steering committee for an international project funded by the European Union and led by the Iceland University of the Arts, which seeks to develop a curriculum that will apply art and interdisciplinary cooperation to facilitate well-being and strengthen social inclusion.
 Ottarsdottir has also sat on the board of an evaluation committee that selects lecturers for an international research forum.
 She has been part of a committee that revolves around the allocation of research funding.
 She has participated in preparatory teams for conferences and university courses.
 Ottarsdottir has moderated a forum that focused on the future of research and theory.
 She is a peer reviewer at ATOL: Art Therapy OnLine journal.
 Ottarsdottir has both supervised master’s students in art education and been a master’s thesis examiner.